 - Abilene, TX

-On our last day in Dallas, our kids encouraged us to drive down to Waco, since we’ve watched the show “Fixer Upper” with them when we were in the Philippines.
-It’s almost the only show we can watch at that time.
+On our last day in Dallas, our kids encouraged us to drive down to Waco, since we’ve watched the show “Fixer Upper” when we were in the Philippines.
+It’s the only show we watch while we were abroad.

-So we did.
-Got up early in the morning and ate an early breakfast.
-But Tim and I made sure we won’t put Waco in our list of potential places to move.
+So we did!
+We got up early in the morning and ate an early breakfast.
+But Tim and I made sure we wouldn’t put Waco on our list of potential places to move.
 Don’t get us wrong, we love Ohio but we knew when we moved there 3 yrs ago, that it isn’t our “home” yet.

 I’m from the Philippines and my husband lived most of his life in the Midwest.
-But we have been praying for a place that we can all feel, breathe, live like we know it’s home for us and our family.
+But we have been praying for a place that we can all feel, breathe, live like we know it’s home for our whole family.

 Arriving in Waco on that late Spring vacation was special.
 We were all surprised by how relaxing our experience was.
 At some point, we forgot why we were in Dallas in the first place.
 We were just in Magnolia for a very short amount of time.
 I’m actually glad we didn’t peruse the downtown much (more in my part 2 blog).
 Needless to say, after some selfie, food truck meals and Alabama Sweet Tea, we enjoyed our time!